 Now according to most people, especially professional people who are illustrators and digital artists earning a living from drawing monitors, the Holy Grail is the Wacom Cintiq 27QHD Monitor.
 However, unless you have very deep pockets and I’m talking £1,799.99 worth, which would render my pockets dragging on the floor, it’s not an option.

 Now I had no idea if I would take to or like a drawing monitor, so splashing my hard earnt cash on one without ever seeing or using one threw me into a tail spin.
-I did the usual, talked myself into it, reason myself back out of it, only to tell myself I wanted one again.
+I did the usual, talked myself into it, reasoned myself back out of it, only to tell myself I wanted one again.

-So I did a bit more research on the lesser-priced models which compared to a Wacom sounded cheap-ish.
+So I did a bit more research on the lesser-priced models; which, compared to a Wacom sounded cheap-ish.
 I read up on the Ugee, the Huion, and some people loved them and some people had trouble with them.

-So, it was time to install it.
-With some trepidation and other people’s reviews still ringing in my ears, I plugged in my monitor via the supplied HDMI cable.
+Now it was time to install it… with some trepidation and other people’s reviews still ringing in my ears, I plugged in my monitor via the supplied HDMI cable.
 I installed the drivers off the XP-PEN Website because the drivers are more recent.
 Then I switched Merlin on because like all cars and expensive pieces of equipment you have to name them.
 I was braced for problems but the monitor came on like a dream.
 At first the pen didn’t work, but this was because I had forgotten to set the dual monitor setting in Control Panel.
 If you plan to use the drawing monitor as your main and only monitor then you need not do this.
 To my relief, the pen was now up and running.

 The monitor and pen did not need calibrating but I did it anyway.
 I also set the two buttons on the pen to brush and eraser.
 You only have a few choices but that was fine by me.
 You receive two pens that you charge via USB, mine’s still going strong and I’ve used it every day for three weeks and I still haven’t had to swap to my second pen yet.